Do I have Chemo Brain? How can I treat it?

 This process sounds effortless, but it is a skill that requires patience and a lot of practice.
 Ultimately, it will become an extraordinary tool when you recover your cognitive abilities.

-Another lifestyle recommendation is to engage in physical activity.
 Exercise will stimulate your energy metabolism and reduce the sensation of fatigue in the long term.
 It seems counterintuitive, but this is true.
 With time, exercise will give your brain more energy and allow you to think more clearly.
 Exercise also works as a prevention strategy you can adopt before chemotherapy to slow down cognitive decline.
 This is similar to a surgeon telling a patient to exercise prior to knee surgery to speed up the recovery process.
 This is also helpful for older adults to prevent cognitive decline and improve their quality of life.

 We are defined by what we eat.
 Dietary factors have a significant burden on how your brain performs.
 They also play a role in the management of chemo brain.